cjlee112/teachpub/sitedocs/paper.rst

 is that, unlike MOOCs, our model is strictly agnostic about online vs. traditional classroom instruction: it supports both equally.

-(Indeed, MOOCs themselves can benefit from access to our materials.
-Hmm -- should we have a MOOC-copyleft clause?
-I.e. if you use TeachPub.org materials in a MOOC, you have to open-source your MOOC materials for that class "unit" under the same copyleft licence?
-Not clear that this is worth the trouble...)

 .. list-table:: Table 1: Comparison of teaching scalability models